-The Australian Government introduced a new telehealth scheme on 13 March 2020 to help prevent community transmission of COVID-19.
+The Australian Government introduced a new telehealth scheme on 13 March 2020.
 From 30 March 2020 to 30 September 2020, the scheme is expanded to become general in nature and consultations can be for any medical conditions.
 A review is scheduled prior to 30 September 2020 to determine ongoing necessity of the scheme.

 Am I eligible and will the consultation be bulk billed?